I believe the current “thigh gap” craze encapsulates everything that’s wrong with social media.

 “Hey Russ, I have a question.
-All of my friends have thigh gaps but I don’t, and every time we upload a picture together they (and the comments sections) make jokes about my thick legs.
-I’m size 10 so it’s not like I’m overweight but I feel unhappy about this.
-I even went to my local gym where a personal trainer gave me some exercises to help me get a thigh gap, but it hasn’t worked, so I was wondering if you could give me a bit of advice?”
+All of my friends have thigh gaps but I do not.
+Whenever we take pictures and put them online they (and the comments) inevitably make jokes about how thick my legs are versus theirs.
+I’m only a size 10, so I know I’m not overweight, but I do feel genuinely unhappy with my body because I can’t seem to get the same look they have.
+Three months ago I visited my local gym where a personal trainer gave me a handful of exercises he said would help me achieve a thigh gap, but it hasn’t worked at all.
+I was wondering if you could give me some advice on this?”

 – Rebecca

-So sit back and relax, as I debunk the holy hell out of this motherfucking bullshit.
+So sit back and relax while I debunk the holy hell out of this motherfucking bullshit.

 The “Thigh Gap” Craze Must Die